The Best Food In Paris

-The food in Paris is a huge part of the entire experience in the city of love and lights.
-The sites are important but the food in Paris must be an integral part of your vacation.
 We learned the hard way, that if you focus more on sightseeing and less on the food in Paris, you will miss out on a key cultural aspect.
 Parisians love their food and love dining out!

 6 Tips to find the Best Food in Paris

 2. Research ahead of time and find places you will like, in the neighborhoods you want to visit.

 3. Make reservations before you travel.

 4. Organize your daily activities around where you are starting the day with breakfast, where you are stopping for lunch, and where you have reservations for dinner.